 31. Reduce your caffeine consumption – Caffeine can cause stress on the adrenal glands which can in turn cause stress on the thyroid.
 It’s a good idea to decrease your coffee consumption, enjoying it only occasionally.

 32. Use unprocessed Celtic sea salt daily – Conventional salt is a processed food that usually contains anti-caking agents and dextrose (a sugar derived from corn) gets bleached.
 An unprocessed salt, like Celtic Sea Salt provides about 80 different minerals for the body.

 34. Consider having your amalgam fillings removed – Amalgam fillings can cause inflammation in the system as they continue to off-gas each time you eat or drink.
 If you get them removed, it’s imperative you go to a dentist who is trained to remove them safely (I learned this the hard way).
 If you have them removed, follow the advice of your dentist and also follow up with a heavy metal detox protocol.
 Here’s an article I wrote on this topic that also includes the supplements needed for the detox protocol.

-35. Get genetic testing – I got genetic testing done at 23&Me and then had it analyzed by a professional who is trained in this area of study.
+35. Get genetic testing – I had genetic testing done and then had it analyzed by a professional who is trained in this area of study.
 The results opened up a whole world of answers for me!
-It was truly invaluable to learn about my gene mutations and how I can aid my body to methalate more efficiently.
+It was truly invaluable to learn about my gene mutations and how I can support my body better.